hexhart/CP3402-learning-journal/week03-learningjournal-hex.md

   adaption and application of the skills gained.

 * Group Interview: <br>
+- Prioritization:
-  - Prioritization is Key: Through the interview process, I learned the importance of prioritizing questions based on their relevance and the limited time available.
-Not all questions need to be asked if they don't fit within the time frame.
+  - I learned the importance of prioritizing questions based on their relevance while going through the interview process.
+  - The limited time available made me realize that not all questions need to be asked if they don't fit within the time frame.
+  - Prioritization is useful as knowing what needs to be done first is really helpful for me.
+It's important in the workplace because the tasks we have can change a lot.
+If we don't prioritize well, we might not finish things on time.

 - Iteration Leads to Improvement: The iterative nature of the interview process allowed me to refine and improve my approach.
 With each iteration, I fine-tuned my questions to be shorter and more focused, enabling me to gather essential information efficiently.

 - Understanding Selection Criteria: It became clear that understanding the selection criteria for team members is crucial.
 This includes identifying preferred roles, availability, strengths, and weaknesses.
 Having clarity on these aspects helped streamline the interview process.
   - Comparing Selection Criteria: By formulating my own set of questions and observing what my peers asked, I gained insights into the different selection criteria used within the group.
 This comparison allowed me to evaluate the differences and similarities in our approaches.
   - Flexibility in Questioning: Learning to adapt questions to fit the time constraints was a valuable skill acquired during the interview sessions.
 Short and simple questions proved to be more effective in gaining insights into potential team members.
   - Importance of Active Listening: Throughout the interviews, I realized the significance of active listening.
 Paying attention to responses allowed me to better understand each candidate and make informed decisions.